brahmaputra7/NuxtJS-AutoAI-Implementation/README.md

 > To see the sample code of how to retrieve an access_token and sending prediction results through the serverMiddleware endpoints, you can open the server-middleware directory >  then open rest.js
 >

-> To see the implementation of those endpoints, you can open Pages > Predict > Salary.vue, then scroll down to these method : retrieveTokenData() and startPredicting()
+> To see the implementation of those endpoints, you can open Pages > Predict > Salary.vue, then scroll down to thise method : startPredicting()

 ## Build Setup